y1ny/AdjectiveScaleProbe/readme.md

 Code for fine-tuning pre-trained models on the MNLI/ASP.

-Training codes are forked from: https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification
+Training codes are forked from [Transformers](https://github.com/huggingface/transformers/tree/main/examples/pytorch/text-classification)

 Run `bash run.sh`  to fine-tuning pre-trained models on the ASP.